-Communication involves far more than just using our voices so with the majority of children being visual and kineasthetic learners, using our voices isn’t always the best way to be ‘heard’.
+Communication involves far more than just using our voices.
+With the majority of children being visual and kinaesthetic learners, using our voices isn’t always the best way to be ‘heard’.
 This books explores ways to identify a child’s individual learning styles and how to adapt communication to suit those styles.
+Communicating in a way children relate to and comprehend is essential for understanding, which has positive consequences on learning and behaviour.

 There are lots of short case studies identifying situations where communication has worked well, not worked so well and reasons for both.
 It includes ideas for games and activities to support communication and will challenge you to think about how you are communicating, listening and hearing a child’s voice.
 As a result of your work the children will learn to better use their communication styles with you and each other.